-Submission of Stockholder Proposals for the 2024 Annual Meeting
+Submission of Stockholder Proposals for the 2026 Annual Meeting

 Rule 14a-8 Proposals.
-For any proposal to be considered for inclusion in our proxy statement and form of proxy for submission to the stockholders at our 2024 annual meeting of stockholders, it must be submitted in writing and comply with the requirements of Rule 14a-8 of the Exchange Act.
-Such proposals must be received by the Company at its offices at 9811 Katy Freeway, Suite 700, Houston, TX 77024 no later than December [•], 2023.
+For any proposal to be considered for inclusion in our proxy statement and form of proxy for submission to the stockholders at our 2026 annual meeting of stockholders, it must be submitted in writing and comply with the requirements of Rule 14a-8 of the Exchange Act.
+Such proposals must be received by the Company at its offices at 9651 Katy Freeway, Suite 400, Houston, TX 77024 no later than December 10, 2025.

 Advance Notice Proposals and Nominations.
 In addition, our bylaws provide notice procedures for stockholders to nominate a person as a director and to propose business to be considered by stockholders at a meeting (but not for inclusion in the proxy statement).
-Notice of a nomination or proposal must be delivered to the Corporate Secretary at 9811 Katy Freeway, Suite 700, Houston, TX 77024 no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day prior to, the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 70 days after such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the 10th day following the day on which public announcement of the date of the annual meeting is first made by us.
-Accordingly, for our 2024 annual meeting of stockholders, notice of a nomination or proposal must be delivered to us no later than March 9, 2024 and no earlier than February 8, 2024.
-Nominations and proposals also must satisfy other requirements set forth in the bylaws.
-In addition, to comply with the universal proxy rules, if a stockholder intends to solicit proxies in support of nominees submitted under our advance notice bylaws, then the stockholder must provide proper written notice that sets forth all information required under Rule 14a-19 of the Exchange Act no later than the close of business on April 8, 2024 (or, if the annual meeting of stockholders is called for a date that is more than 30 days before or more than 60 days after the anniversary of the prior year's annual meeting of the annual meeting of stockholders was first made).
-The notice requirement under Rule 14a-19 is in addition to the applicable advance notice require
+Notice of a nomination or proposal must be delivered to 9651 Katy Freeway, Suite 400, Houston, TX 77024, Attention: Legal Department, no later than the close of business on the 90th day, nor earlier than the close of business on the 120th day prior to, the first anniversary of the preceding year's annual meeting; provided, however, that in the event that the date of the annual meeting is more than 30 days before or more than 70 days after such anniversary date, notice by the stockholder to be timely must be so delivered not earlier than the close of business on the 120th day prior to such annual meeting and not later than the close of business on the later of (i) the 90th day prior to such annual meeting or (ii) the 10th day following the day on which public announcement of the date of the annual meeting is first made by us.
+Accordingly, for our 2026 annual meeting of stockholders, notice of a nomination or proposal must be delivered to us no later than February 20, 2026, and no earlier than January 21, 2026.
+Nominations and proposals also must satisfy other requirements set forth in our bylaws.
+In addition, to comply with the universal proxy rules, if a stockholder intends to solicit proxies in support of nominees submitted under our advance notice bylaws, then the stockholder must provide proper written notice that sets forth all information required under Rule 14a-19 of the Exchange Act no later than the close of business on March 22, 2026 (or, if the annual meeting of stockholders is called for a date that is more than 30 days before or more than 60 days after the anniversary of the prior year's annual meeting, then notice must be provided by the later of 60 days prior to the annual meeting of stockholders or the 10th day following the date on which